“Where you look affects how you feel”.

 If so, perhaps you need to explore the amazingness of Brainspotting (BSP).
 Brainspotting locates points in the client’s visual field that help to access unprocessed trauma in the subcortical brain.
 Brainspotting was discovered in 2003 by David Grand, Ph.D.
 He found that “Where you look affects how you feel.”
 It is the brain activity, especially in the subcortical brain, that organizes itself around the eye position.
 This short video can help explain this further:

-I have recently been certified in Brainspotting and I have found it to be an incredible intervention for my clients suffering from trauma, but also for general anxiety and depression.
+I am certified in Brainspotting and I have found it to be an incredible intervention for my clients suffering from trauma, but also for general anxiety and depression.
 It’s a moderately new way to access a part of the brain that is difficult to reach in traditional talk therapy.
-I have attended many Brainspotting trainings, including Levels 1 and 2, Crocodile Set-up for Addiction, and Child and Teen Brainspotting.
+I have attended many Brainspotting trainings, including Levels 1 and 2, Expansion Brainspotting, Crocodile Set-up for Addiction, and Child and Teen Brainspotting.
+I have just finished the Core Gifts and Brainspotting seminar and I find it energizing and transformative.
+It’s about finding your true gifts and learning about how to share them.
+If this is remotely interesting, just let me know and we can find yours.
+Mine is:

-Ask me more about Brainspotting and how I use it in person and online in video therapy by calling me 415-841-2634, or emailing me at peggy@peggylmft.com for a 15-minute consultation.
+Ask me more about Brainspotting and how I use it in person in my office and online in video therapy by calling me at 415-841-2634 or emailing me at peggy@peggylmft.com for a 15-minute consultation.